Qualifications And Professional Memberships

 - Founding partner of Kimball Wood in 1997

-- Kyle also sits on the Business Advisory Committee for the Faculty of Business at University of the Sunshine Coast
+- Kyle sits on the Business Advisory Committee for the Faculty of Business at University of the Sunshine Coast

 - President of the board of Montessori International College Ltd